-We had an income tax recovery of \$6.6 million on earnings before tax of \$30.7 million for the first quarter of 2014, compared to an income tax expense of \$4.9 million on earnings before tax of \$15.4 million for the same period in 2013.
-Current income taxes for the first quarter of 2014 consisted primarily of the tax expense in jurisdictions with current taxes payable and the tax benefit of \$14.1 million relating to the recognition of previously unrecognized tax incentives in Malaysia (discussed below).
-Deferred income taxes for the first quarter of 2014 consisted primarily of net deferred income tax expense for changes in temporary differences in various jurisdictions.
+We had an income tax expense of \$5.1 million on earnings before tax of \$46.0 million for the second quarter of 2014, compared to an income tax expense of \$3.3 million on earnings before tax of \$31.3 million for the same period in 2013.
+For the first half of 2014, we had a net income tax recovery of \$1.5 million on earnings before tax of \$76.7 million compared to an income tax expense of \$8.2 million on earnings before tax of \$46.7 million for the first half of 2013.
+Current income taxes for the second quarter of 2014 consisted primarily of tax expense recorded in jurisdictions with current taxes payable.
+Current income taxes for the first half of 2014 consisted primarily of tax expense recorded in jurisdictions with current taxes payable and the income tax benefit of \$14.1 million relating to the recognition of previously unrecognized tax incentives in Malaysia (discussed below) in the first quarter of 2014.
+Deferred income taxes for the second quarter and first half of 2014 consisted primarily of net deferred income tax expense for changes in temporary differences in various jurisdictions.

-Current income taxes for the first quarter of 2013 consisted primarily of the tax expense in jurisdictions with current taxes payable.
-Deferred income taxes for the first quarter of 2013 consisted primarily of the net deferred income tax recoveries for changes in temporary differences in various jurisdictions.
+Current income taxes for the second quarter and first half of 2013 consisted primarily of tax expense recorded in jurisdictions with current taxes payable and net tax provisions from changes related to certain tax uncertainties.
+Deferred income taxes for the second quarter and first half of 2013 consisted primarily of the net deferred income tax recoveries for changes in temporary differences in various jurisdictions.

 We conduct business operations in a number of countries, including countries where tax incentives have been extended to encourage foreign investment or where income tax rates are low.
-Our effective tax rate can vary significantly from period to period for various reasons, including the mix and volume of business in lower tax jurisdictions in Europe and Asia, and in jurisdictions with tax holidays and tax incentives that have been negotiated with the respective tax authorities which expire between 2014 and 2026.
+Our effective tax rate can vary significantly from period to period for various reasons, including the mix and volume of business in lower tax jurisdictions in Europe and Asia, and in jurisdictions with tax holidays and tax incentives that have been negotiated with the respective tax authorities which expire between 2014 and 2026 (see discussion below).
 Our effective tax rate can also vary as a result of restructuring charges, foreign exchange fluctuations, operating losses, certain tax exposures, the time period in which losses may be used under tax laws and whether management believes it is probable that future taxable profit will be available to allow us to recognize deferred income tax assets.

 Certain countries in which we do business negotiate tax incentives to attract and retain our business.
 Our taxes could increase if certain tax incentives from which we benefit are retracted.
 A retraction could occur if we fail to satisfy the conditions on which these tax incentives are based, if they are not renewed upon expiration, if tax rates applicable to us in such jurisdictions are otherwise increased, or due to changes in legislation or administrative practices.
 Changes in our outlook in any particular country could impact our ability to meet the required conditions.
+Certain of our Malaysian income tax incentives will expire at the end of 2014.
+If we are unable to obtain new Malaysian income tax incentives for future periods, our Malaysian income tax expense may be significantly higher commencing January 1, 2015.